learn-co-students/OO-Auto-Shop-dumbo-web-051319/README.md

   - Get a list of all mechanics

-  - Get a list of all cars that a mechanic services
+  - Get a list of all cars that mechanic services

   - Get a list of all the car owners that go to a specific mechanic